prashanti022/Calculator/README.md

 ⭐ Support

-If you like this project, please give it a star on GitHub.
+If you like this project, please give it a ⭐ on GitHub.

+📜 License

+This project is created for educational and internship purposes.